Viewing & Sharing

 When someone opens a public link, they see a streamlined version of the check detail view that includes:

-• The capture media (screenshot, video, or replay player).
+- The check media (screenshot, video, or replay player).

 Team-specific information such as project details, internal comments, and workspace settings are not visible on the public view.